 Film Studies - Minor

 COM 244 Topics in Film.
-Can be taken twice; can be taken three times only after permission is given after a consultation with an advisor to the minor.
+3 credits (Can be taken twice; can be taken three times only after permission is given after a consultation with an advisor to the minor.)

-ENG 280 Women Go to the Movies, or How to Read a Film
+ENG 180 Women Go to the Movies, or How to Read a Film 3 credits

-*No more than two courses from a student’s major may be used to satisfy the requirements for the Film Studies minor.
+*No more than two courses that count toward a student’s major may be used to satisfy the requirements for the Film Studies minor.
 Communication credits in the Film Studies minor can count toward a Communication minor, with the following restrictions: approval of advisor; no more than 6 credits total can count toward both minors.
 A grade of C- or better is needed for courses that fulfill minor requirements.